Hübner Haus: The Hübner Company

-The World Wars
+World War I & II

 The First World War hit the Hübner company hard; the time of delicious feasts was over.
 After the war the Weimar Republic experienced massive inflation, and as a result, even the well-heeled regulars became impoverished and stayed away.
 The decor in the café also changed; instead of furnishings inspired by Japanism and wall paintings, the café on the upper floor now was renovated in wood paneling and fabric covers - remaining cozy, but no longer luxurious.
 The rooms were divided up differently; there was a smoking salon for around 150 guests and a separate ladies' salon.
 During the Second World War, the Hübner Haus had the only functioning water pump on the Neuer Wall, and many people came only for that purpose.
 In addition, the café expanded its kitchen and instituted a lunch service, before the currency reform prohibiting food stamps.
 As a result, Café Hübner became an important supplier for the many working-class residents.
 After the war, with the currency reform of June 20, 1948, the German mark stabilized and the Hübner company's fortunes also improved.
 The very next day, the pastry shop began selling pies, cakes, sorbets and many other delicacies again.
 In 1961, however, the café was finally closed for personal reasons.